Sufiyan999/PW-DataScience-Masters/README.md

 - 📚 **Assignments and Questions**: The [Questions](https://github.com/Sufiyan999/PW-DataScience-Masters/tree/master/Questions)  folder contains thought-provoking assignment questions designed to challenge and enhance your understanding of data science concepts.

-- 📝 **Answer Assignments (.ipynb Files)**: For each set of questions, head over to the [Assignments](https://github.com/Sufiyan999/PW-DataScience-Masters/tree/master/Assignments) folder.
+- 📝 **Answer Assignments (.ipynb Files)**: For each set of questions, head over to the [Assignments](https://github.com/Sufiyan999/PW-DataScience-Masters/tree/master/Assignments) .
 There, you'll find meticulously crafted Jupyter Notebook files (.ipynb) that showcase my solutions and thought process.
 These files serve as a valuable resource to learn, compare, and refine your own approaches.

 - 🗂️ **Resources**: Navigating through this repository is a breeze.
-The content is neatly organized in [Resources](https://github.com/Sufiyan999/PW-DataScience-Masters/tree/master/Resources) by date and month, spanning from January to September.
+The content is neatly organized in [Resources](https://github.com/Sufiyan999/PW-DataScience-Masters/tree/master/Resources) folder by date and month, spanning from January to September.
 Within each month's folder, you'll discover a curated selection of resources provided by my course on the online learning platform.
 These resources include supplementary reading materials, tutorial videos, and code samples.

    - **Data Science Interview Question Bank (Day 1-30)**:
        Dive into the comprehensive collection of data science interview questions and answers.
-Explore the [Data Science Interview Question Bank Day 1-30 iNeuron](https://github.com/Sufiyan999/PW-DataScience-Masters/tree/master/Resources/Data%20Science%20Interview%20Question%20Bank%20Day%201-30%20iNeuron)  folder to find day-wise questions, answers, and beautifully explained solutions.
+Explore the [Data Science Interview Question Bank Day 1-30 iNeuron](https://github.com/Sufiyan999/PW-DataScience-Masters/tree/master/Resources/Data%20Science%20Interview%20Question%20Bank%20Day%201-30%20iNeuron) in [Resources](https://github.com/Sufiyan999/PW-DataScience-Masters/tree/master/Resources)  to find day-wise questions, answers, and beautifully explained solutions.
 Sharpen your knowledge and get ready for successful data science interviews.

 - 🎁 **Bonus: Python Practice Sets**: As an added treat, I've included a special bonus for you!
-The [Practice Sets](https://github.com/Sufiyan999/PW-DataScience-Masters/tree/master/practice%20sets) folder offers a variety of engaging practice exercises.
+The [Practice Sets](https://github.com/Sufiyan999/PW-DataScience-Masters/tree/master/practice%20sets)  offers a variety of engaging practice exercises.
 Strengthen your grasp of Python programming while tackling real-world scenarios.
 Consider these practice sets your extra dose of learning and fun!

 ## How to Get Started